It can’t end like this.

 We must take that daily, life-road walk, and, as we do, we find Jesus walking with us in fellowship every step of the way.

 As we walk with Him, talk with Him, invite Him to be our guest, and spend time with Him, sharing the Bread of the Word, the true unveiling comes, and, we have a celebration of revelation.

-May your heart be set ablaze with His presence, as an Emmaus heartburn.
+May He always open the Scriptures to you and may your heart be set ablaze with His presence as an Emmaus heartburn.